-Note: Please read the Combi Boiler user instructions supplied with the RPM.
+(i) Note: Please read the user instructions.

 ⚠WARNING: The boiler can produce water at over 80°C when in central heating mode.
 If you run a hot tap when the boiler has been heating the radiators, the initial flow through the hot tap could be very hot.
 Do not place your hands under the tap or use the shower until the initial flow has passed.